Information about our computer systems and databases can be found below:

 Wi-Fi access is available throughout the building and visitors may bring laptops, tablets or any handheld device to assist with research.
 AFGS computer subscriptions such as Ancestry or American Ancestors may not be used on individual devices.
 AFGS computers are available to use Society subscriptions.

-AFGS has a total of eight computers, four are connected to the internet.
-The remaining 4 computers contain AFGS special programs.
+AFGS has a total of six computers connected to the Internet.
 Below is a list of the AFGS computer resources:

 By New England Historical Genealogical Society offers thousands of searchable, digitized collections containing more than 125 million records.
 These collections include vital records, cemetery records, and probate records, genealogies and scholarly journals.